bgamari/ghc-wiki-import/code-owners.md

 - The owner can't be expected to fix every buglet, but feels a sense of responsbility to make sure that serious bugs are fixed.

-Ownership has the flavour of "first among equals" rather than "exclusive control":
+Ownership means being the "first among equals" rather than "having exclusive control":

 - It does not mean that everyone else can relax and say "oh Fred is dealing with X".
 Fred needs help!